danolivo/pg_index_stats/README.md

 The main goal of this work is to understand the real benefits of extended statistics.
 Here we have two directions:
 * Is it possible to make it more compact?
 Adding new statistics we can have different relationships: duplicated, overlapping, intersecting, including.
 So, we should try to look into all these cases and find the best solution to optimize storage and ANALYZE time.
 * How to use extended statistics.
 Do we need additional core tweaks to make it more effective?
+* What about histograms on the set of columns?
+Partially, answer can be found there: https://www.postgresql.org/message-id/flat/CAN_hQmsYDhPMK4bSJHPw3RGnpKqPbx2Uk_7HRV%2BDz9F5H7dj1A%40mail.gmail.com and https://www.postgresql.org/message-id/flat/5460244C.8080109%40fuzzy.cz#4fcda52e1dc956e0631056ef2ab12949

 # TODO
 * In the case of indexes intersection, combine their **multivariate** statistics into some meta statistics.